diegonobre/angular-github-api/README.md

-# angular-seed — the seed for AngularJS apps
+# angular-github-api

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This project is an application skeleton to play with [GitHub API](https://api.github.com/).

-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+This starts as a clone of angular-seed project.

 The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.